hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-typesolver.md

   protected Short category = null; // Type Source: STATIC_DIALECT_RULE, rule #D3
 ```

-All types are computed during the persistence layer generation and don't change at runtime;
+The types for tables and views are computed during the generation of the persistence layer
-therefore, they are all `STATIC`.
+and don't change at runtime; therefore, they are all `STATIC`.
 Let's review them.

 The following table describes how they are computed using the 5 types of STATIC type solver forms: